scribe-security/docs/docs/integrating-scribe/ci-integrations/github/README.md

 <img src='../../../../img/ci/actions_tab.jpg' alt='Actions tab' width='70%' min-width='750px'/>

-There you can examine the workflows and actions you have run on this GutHub repository.
+There you can examine the workflows and actions you have run on this GitHub repository.
 Once you have run a workflow that includes the SLSA provenance generation you'll be able to find the resulting file at the bottom of the page:

 <img src='../../../../img/ci/slsa_provenance.jpg' alt='SLSA provenance file' width='70%' min-width='750px'/>